 }

-This ensures that alexleung.ca/blog/boring-blog-architecture is just a simple HTML file on the server, not a dynamic Node.js request.
+This ensures that alexleung.ca/blog/boring-blog-architecture is just a static HTML file at deploy time, not a dynamic request.

 - Typography: I used